ajarifi/ajarifi.github.io/_pages/cv.md

 <h2 style="color:#900C3F"> Programming skill</h2>

+I mainly use Julia and Python in my research, with additional experience in Mathematica and Fortran.

 * Julia (Main-1)
 * Python (Main-2)
 * Mathematica (Sometimes)
 * Fortran (In the past)

 <h2 style="color:#900C3F"> Language </h2>

+I am eager to learn new languages, particularly those spoken in the country where I live, to deepen my understanding of the local culture and community.

 * Indonesian (Native)
 * English (Fluent)